Amica Mutual Pavilion: Music

 Frank Sinatra performed 10 times at the then-Providence Civic Center.
 His first was to a sold-out crowd including Jacqueline Kennedy Onassis for his Variety Club International Tour on April 15, 1974, and the last on October 3, 1992.
 During many of Sinatra's performances, Rhode Island State Police would attend, searching for organized crime members in the audience.
 During a 1979 appearance in Providence, Mayor Buddy Cianci named Sinatra an honorary fire chief, complete with a helmet bearing the name "F. SINATRA" with nickname "Ol' Blue Eyes" beneath.

 David Bowie's concert on May 5, 1978, was one of three recorded for his live album Stage.

 The Bee Gees performed two sold-out concerts there on August 28–29, 1979, as part of their Spirits Having Flown Tour.

 The Kinks recorded much of their live album and video One for the Road at the Civic Center on September 23, 1979.

 In 1979, Providence mayor Buddy Cianci cancelled a concert at the Civic Center by the rock band The Who after hearing about a Who concert in Cincinnati earlier that month where 11 fans had been trampled to death.
 33 years later, the band returned to Providence and announced they would honor any tickets from the 1979 show.
 Ten fans, then middle-aged, traded in 14 tickets to see the performance.

 In 1979 Kiss scheduled a show on their Dynasty Tour for August 1, 1979, and a second show was added for July 31, 1979, when the first date sold out.
 Both were threatened with cancellation by Cianci in light of The Who situation and a stabbing at a Bad Company concert ten days prior to the first date.
 After controversy, which included rock fans picketing the Ciancis' home, the shows were allowed and Cianci attended the first night's performance to observe.

-The Jacksons performed there on August 16, 1981, during their Triumph Tour.